tiburon-security/petrichor-dashboard/README.md

 ## Technologies

-Analytics Dashboard is built entirely in ReactJS, using the ES6 Javascript standard.
+Petrichor Dashboard is built entirely in ReactJS, using the ES6 Javascript standard.
 The current codebase utilizes create-react-app (https://github.com/facebookincubator/create-react-app) to manage compilation and dependencies (Babel, Wepack, JSLint and others under the hood).
-The Gentella Alella theme (https://github.com/puikinsh/gentelella) was utilized for the user interface, with all JQuery dependencies being re-written in React.
+The Gentelella Alella theme (https://github.com/puikinsh/gentelella) was utilized for the user interface, with all JQuery dependencies being re-written in React.
 The dashboard utilizes react-grid-layout (https://github.com/STRML/react-grid-layout) for the grid implementation.
 Additionally, Font Awesome, Lodash, and react-bootstrap were utilized for minor functionality.